 Dozens of colleges and universities around the United States are taking different approaches to this growing epidemic.
 To get a prescription for any medication used to treat ADD or ADHD on the campus of Fresno State, you must first go through a rigorous process.
-This process usually takes about 2 months and includes signing a contract at the end that states you will see a mental health professional every month, to submit to drug testing, and to not share the pills with anyone else.
+This process usually takes about 2 months and is in hope to stop amphetamine abuse among students.
+It includes signing a contract at the end that states you will see a mental health professional every month, to submit to drug testing, and to not share the pills with anyone else.

 Lisa Beach, a senior at Fresno who was able to get her A.D.H.D medication through her college, stated what happens when she tells other students about the process to get any stimulant prescriptions.
 “I tell them it takes a couple months, and they’re like, ‘Oh, never mind’. ” (New York Times)

 Other colleges, however, refuse to let students go through their health system at all, and instead refer them to off-campus doctors to make the diagnosis and write out the prescription.

 Dr. Jon Porter, the director of medical, counseling and psychiatry services at the University of Vermont said, “We get complaints that you’re making it hard to get treatment.
 There’s some truth to that.
 The counterweight is these prescriptions can be abused at a high rate, and we’re not willing to be a part of that and end up with kids sick or dead.”